asontu/PureSQLUnitTesting/README.md

 ### Develop normally, deploy UnitTest variant

-Write your code like you're used to, but be consistent to use `dbo.` in front of any tables:
+Write your code like you're used to, but be consistent and prefix the schema (`dbo.`) in front of any tables:

 ```sql
 create procedure AddTotalsLine(@description nvarchar(255) = null)